Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-across-domains.md

         TFSConfig Accounts /change /AccountType:Proxy /account:AccountName /password:Password

     > [!NOTE]
     > If you are moving to a non-trusted domain, you might also need to manually add users and groups to teams, projects, collections, and Team Foundation Server itself.
-For more information, see [Add users to team projects](/vsts/security/add-users-team-project), [Set administrator permissions for team project collections](add-administrator-tfs.md), and [Set administrator permissions for Team Foundation Server](add-administrator-tfs.md).
+For more information, see [Add users to projects](/vsts/security/add-users-team-project), [Set administrator permissions for project collections](add-administrator-tfs.md), and [Set administrator permissions for Team Foundation Server](add-administrator-tfs.md).

 7. If your deployment is integrated with Project Server, you might need to perform additional steps to configure the service accounts with the permissions required for operation.
 For more information, see [Assign permissions to support TFS-Project Server integration](https://msdn.microsoft.com/library/gg412653) and [ConfigureTFS-Project Server integration](https://msdn.microsoft.com/library/gg412647).